symfony/symfony-docs/notifier.rst

 Customize Browser Notifications (Flash Messages)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 6.1

-    Support for customizing importance levels was introduced in Symfony 6.1.

 The default behavior for browser channel notifications is to add a
 :ref:`flash message <flash-messages>` with ``notification`` as its key.